• Latest

 The key contests include North Carolina, which has an open seat following the retirement of Thom Tillis, and Maine, where Susan Collins has consistently survived tight elections.

-Should Democrats focus on flipping Senate seats in 2026?
+Should Democrats focus on flipping the Senate in November?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.